Gornius/docker-apache-xdebug-vscode-minimal/README.md

 Minimal initial setup for debugging with Xdebug and VSCode inside Apache Webserver container

 ## Running
-Just run `docker compose up` (or `podman-compose up`) to start developing.
+Just run `./start.sh` to start developing.
 You can use provided launch.json to debug.
-You probably want to use rootless docker or preferably podman to develop, as it won't create uid conflicts.
+Provided script sets UID and GID of `www-data` user inside container to the same as user running the script, so you shouldn't have any problems regarding permissions of files.

 ## Running in different networks / on different platform (eg. Docker Desktop for Windows)
 You might need to change address ip at the end of dockerfile corresponding to address on which your XDebug client